flipagram/elasticity/README.md

 - `name` (required) name of the index.
 When the index is created it will be created with a unique id appended to the end of this name, ie: `users_20150101030512`
 - `alias` (required) the name of an alias to create and map to the index created.
 This is the index that applications using elastic search should use.
 - `settings_file` (optional) the name of a file containing a json payload that describes the settings for the index.
+- `creation_file` (optional) the name of a file containing a json settings payload that describes settings necessary for index creation. e.g., number_of_shards
 - `mappings` (optional) a list of mappings to add to the index
   - `doc_type` (required) the document type for the given mapping
   - `mapping_file` (required) the name of a file containing a json payload the describes the mapping for the given doc-type in the given index.